 - minor bleeding (nose or gums) and heavy menstrual periods.

 The illness lasts up to a week.
-In some cases, fever and possibly worse symptoms may return for another 2-3 days.
+In some cases, fever and possibly worse symptoms may return for another two to three days.
 Dengue ranges from mild or unnoticed (more often in children), to severe or even fatal cases.
 Complications include shock (collapse from internal fluid loss) and haemorrhage (heavy bleeding).

 - See a doctor immediately if you or anyone in your family have symptoms of dengue.